matjadach/to-do-app/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Create Trello Account
+Create your Trello account here: https://trello.com/signup

+## Obtain your API key and token
+Follow the instructions here to generate your API key and token: https://trello.com/app-key

+## Add your API key and token to .env file
+Add your API key and token in .env file under 'TRELLO'.
+By convention, environment variable names are all uppercase with underscores e.g. 'API_KEY'

+You can also add board ID as well as "To do", "Doing", "Done" lists' ids in .env file.
+They are not sensitive values but it might be a good idea to keep them there as we want it to vary between environments.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: